-Attendance and exclusions The latest figures for 2017 show that the rates of authorised absences from primary schools (2.80%) and secondary schools (3.30%) in Croydon have been lower than the regional and national average rates.
-Conversely, rates of unauthorised absences from Croydon primary and secondary schools have always tended to be higher than the regional and national figures.
-In 2017, unauthorised absence was 1.20% from Croydon primary schools and 1.9% from Croydon secondary schools.
+Attendance and exclusions

+The latest figures for 2017 show that the rates of authorised absences from primary schools (2.8%) and secondary schools (3.3%) in Croydon have been lower than the regional and national average rates.

+Rates of unauthorised absences from Croydon primary and secondary schools have always tended to be higher than the regional and national figures.
+In 2017, unauthorised absence from Croydon primary schools was 1.2% and from Croydon secondary schools it was 1.9%.

 Croydon has also seen a reduction in permanent exclusions.
 These are reported as the total number of exclusions as a percentage of the school population.
-The latest figure for Croydon for 2016/17 was 0.07% - lower than both the regional average of 0.08% and the national average of 0.10%.
-Fixed period exclusions in Croydon had been below 3.00% in 2013 and 2014 but since 2015, there have been annual increases.
-The latest figure for 2017 is 3.70% compared to the regional average of 3.49% and the national average of 4.76%.
+The latest figure for Croydon for 2016/2017 was 0.07% - lower than both the regional average of 0.08% and the national average of 0.1%.

+Fixed period exclusions in Croydon had been below 3% in 2013 and 2014 but, since 2015, there have been annual increases.
+The latest figure for 2017 is 3.7% compared to the regional average of 3.5% and the national average of 4.8%.

+Further education

-Further education Key Stage 5 The proportion of pupils in Croydon achieving AAB grades at Key Stage 5 has consistently remained significantly below the regional and national averages, as shown in Figure 6.
-Croydon schools have some way to go to catch up with the regional and national performance for this measure and Croydon's worsening performance in 2018 at 8.4% should be a concern.
-Figure 6 - The percentage of pupils achieving AAB grades
+The proportion of pupils in Croydon achieving AAB grades at Key Stage 5 has consistently remained significantly below the regional and national averages, as shown in Figure 9.

+Croydon schools have some way to go to catch up with the regional and national performance for this measure and Croydon's worsening performance in 2018 at 8.4% shows the extent of work still needed in this area.

+Figure 9 - The percentage of pupils achieving AAB grades

-Level 2 qualification by age 19 The latest figure for 2017 showed that 85.5% of young people in Croydon had achieved a Level 2 qualification by the age of 19.
+Level 2 qualification by age 19

+The latest figure for 2017 showed that 85.5% of young people in Croydon had achieved a Level 2 qualification by the age of 19.
 This is a poorer performance compared to the previous year (87.0%) but is still close to the national average of 85.6%.

-Figure 7 shows that the proportion of young people in Croydon who had achieved a Level 2 qualification with English and Maths by age 19 has improved year on year but has dropped slightly to 68.8% which is slightly lower compared to last year's 69.6%.
-Despite this being a drop, it is still better than Croydon's statistical neighbours and in line with the national average.
-Figure 7 - The percentage of 19 year olds with a level 2 qualification with English and Maths.
+Figure 10 shows that the proportion of young people in Croydon who had achieved a Level 2 qualification with English and Maths by age 19 has improved year on year but has dropped slightly to 68.8% which is slightly lower compared to last year's 69.6%.
+Despite this being a drop, it is still slightly better than Croydon's statistical neighbours and in line with the national average.

+Figure 10 - The percentage of 19 year olds with a level 2 qualification with English and Maths.

-The Department for Education measures the gap between the percentage of young people who were eligible for free school meals and those who were not eligible who attained a Level 2 qualification with English and Maths by age 19.
+The Department for Education measures the gap between the percentages of young people who were eligible for free school meals and those who were not eligible who attained a Level 2 qualification with English and Maths by age 19.
 The latest figure for 2017 shows that the gap has now dropped to 16.8% which is the lowest it has been for 9 years.